 The details of the nonconformities are listed below.

 Major Nonconformity

-A Major nonconformity was raised during the ASA1.
+There were three Major nonconformity was raised during the ASA1.
 Corrective Actions and closing out evidence for the major nonconformity identified during the ASA1 has been effectively implemented and the nonconformity is closed.
 The detail as follows: